octokerbs/Lego-Dark-Theme/README.md

 ## Install

-⚠️ For better syntax highlighting add `"editor.semanticHighlighting.enabled": true"` to your settings.json
+⚠️ For better syntax highlighting add `"editor.semanticHighlighting.enabled": true` to your settings.json

 Find it on the VSCode extension marketplace as `Lego Dark Theme`